 Mothers are also very concerned about 'conditionality' placed on households on the new Universal Credit.
 Will family responsibilities at home be properly factored in?
 How much pressure will there be on second earners to return to work?
 Preliminary research seems to indicate that mothers will be encouraged to sign up for interviews when children are 12 months old, even when he/she has significant care responsibilities at home.

 The world might move on, but children's needs do not change

 MAHM is not just about the 'early years' - we believe it's important for someone to be there for the children in the middle and teenage years as family circumstances and pressures change.
-The availability of decently-paid part-time work during the school years (particularly secondary school) is key to achieving balance for some parents with care responsibilities.
+The availability of decently-paid part-time work, particularly during secondary school, is key to achieving balance for some parents with care responsibilities.
 However much will depend on individual family circumstances, number of children, extended family support and other commitments.
 It is not always practical or desirable for the second adult to engage in paid work and this must be respected.

 We're now seeing an unprecedented level of interest in our work.
 It has become clear to an increasing number of parents and commentators that single-wage couples are being treated unfairly (whether it's mum or dad at home taking care of the children).
-Single parents feel under immense pressure to return to work when they still have very young children who need them.
+Lone parents feel under immense pressure to return to work when they still have very young children who need them.
 The message from government is for all parents to 'go back to paid work' and for young children to go to nursery, often full time.
 There appears to be very little understanding in policy circles of a child's need for family time and the loving one-to-one care that babies need.
 We also question whether older children should be spending long hours in so-called 'wrap around' care - often longer than an adult's working day - when they often just want to chill out at home or meet their friends.